ddev/ddev-addon-template/README.md

 ## How to debug tests (Github Actions)

-1. You need a SSH-key registered with Github.
-You either pick the key you already authenticate with `github.com` or you create a dedicated new one with `ssh-keygen -t ed25519 -a 64 -f tmate_ed25519 -C "$(date +'%d-%m-%Y')"` and add it at `https://github.com/settings/keys`.
+1. You need a SSH-key registered with GitHub.
+You either pick the key you have already used with `github.com` or you create a dedicated new one with `ssh-keygen -t ed25519 -a 64 -f tmate_ed25519 -C "$(date +'%d-%m-%Y')"` and add it at `https://github.com/settings/keys`.

 2. Add the following snippet to `~/.ssh/config`